w5xd/PacketRainGauge/README.md

 sunlight on the funnel makes its value not representative of ambient air temperature because the funnel must be mounted in the open to be useful as a rain gauge.
+<br/><br/>
 The gateway's processing of the rainfall messages is not part of this repository.
 See the repository at https://github.com/w5xd/diysha for an example.
 In that project, the receipt of rainfall packets writes a text file that, in turn, can be read by the "bins" feature in <a href='http://www.gnuplot.info'>gnuplot</a>.

 <h2> Construction</h2>
+Both variations use the same electronics and custom PCB.

-The <a href='https://www.sparkfun.com/products/11114'>Arduino Pro Mini</a> requires the following PCB options to be made in order to work in this project:
+The <a href='https://www.sparkfun.com/products/11114'>Arduino Pro Mini</a> requires the following of its hardware options to be made in order to work in this project:
 <ul>
-<li>The 3.3V version of the Pro Mini is <b>required</b> as opposed to the 5V version.
+<li>The 3.3V version of the Pro Mini is <b>required</b> (<i>i.e.</i> not the 5V version.)
 <li>Jumper SJ1 (top side, close to the GND pad) must be desoldered to remove the red power LED's power drain.
 <li>The bottom side i2c pullup positions, R1 and R3, can each have a 4.7K
 resistor installed.
 Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
-Alternatively, REV02 of the PCB has positions for SMD 0804  pull up resistors that are not quite so tiny.
+Alternatively, REV02 and higher of the PCB has positions for SMD 0805  pull up resistors that are not quite so tiny.
-<li>The 330 ohm resistor just inside pins D11 and D12 can be removed (or cut with a diagonal
-cutter.)
-This
-disables the green LED to prevent its battery drain and load on the SCK line.
-The LED is almost never turned on by the sketch, so removing it saves very little.
 </ul>

-PCB Parts
+PCB Parts for PCB version 3 and later
 <ul>
 <li>Sparkfun Arduino <a href='https://www.sparkfun.com/arduino-pro-mini-328-3-3v-8mhz.html'>Pro Mini</a> in 3.3V
 <li>Sparkfun <a href='https://www.sparkfun.com/rfm69hcw-wireless-transceiver-915mhz.html'>
 RFM69HCW</a></li>
-<li><a href='https://www.silabs.com/documents/public/data-sheets/si7210-datasheet.pdf'>Si7210-B-04-IVR</a> I2C Hall effect sensor in SOT-23-5 package</li>
+<li><a href='https://www.silabs.com/documents/public/data-sheets/si7210-datasheet.pdf'>Si7210-B-04-IVR</a> I2C Hall effect sensor in SOT-23-5 package or...<br/>
+<a href='https://www.mouser.com/datasheet/3/175/1/AH1381_AH1382_AH1383.pdf'>Diodes Incorporated AH1383</a> in SOT-23-5</li>
+<li><a href='https://assets.nexperia.com/documents/data-sheet/74HC_HCT1G86.pdf'>SN74HC1G86</a> Single 2 input XOR in SOT753 package</li>
-<li><a href='https://www.ti.com/lit/ds/symlink/sn74hcs27.pdf'>SN74HCS27DR</a> Triple 3-Input NOR Gates with Schmitt-Trigger Inputs in 14 SOIC package</li>
+<li><a href='https://assets.nexperia.com/documents/data-sheet/74HC_HCT1G02.pdf'>SN74HC1G02</a> Single 2 input NOR in SOT753 package</li>
+<li><a href='https://assets.nexperia.com/documents/data-sheet/74HC_HCT1G14.pdf'>SN74HC1G14</a> Single Schmidt inverter SOT753 package</li>
 <li><a href='https://www.ti.com/lit/ds/symlink/tmp175.pdf'></a>TMP175 temperature sensor in 8 SOIC package
 <li>10M resistor size SMD 1206
 <li>2.7K resistor size SMD 1206
 <li>2 by 4.7K resistors size SMD 0805
-<li>3 by 10uF 10V tantalum in SMD 1206
+<li>3 by 10uF 10V tantalum or ceramic in SMD 1206
 <li>.1uF ceramic 16V in SMD1206
 </ul>

-Mouser <a href='https://www.mouser.com/Tools/Project/Share?AccessID=8fd74ac259'>Project</a> referencing all the above PCB parts.
+Mouser <a href='https://www.mouser.com/Tools/Project/Share?AccessID=1e16e65a5d'>Project</a> referencing all the above PCB parts.

+<h3>Si7210 end-of-support and the AH1383</h3>
+Silicon Labs has announced end of support for the Si7210.
+The Diodes Incorporated AH1383 is supported as a substitute on the PCB and sketc.
+It solders onto the same pads as the Si7210, except the SDA/SCL lines for I2C are not connected.
+AS OF THIS WRITING, THE AH1383 DESIGN HAS NOT BEEN BUILT NOR TESTED.
+The AH1383 happens to fit on the same solder pads as the si7210.
+Its active low output is on the same pin as the Si7210 Alert, and indicates when the magnetic field applied exceeds its threshold.

 <h3>PCB considerations</h3>
 Mount the Arduino directly to the PCB without headers.

 <p align='center'><img src='PCB/IMGP2912-v.jpg' alt='PCB top'/></p>

 Its important to:
 <ul>